Called to Mission

 Called by Jesus’s final proclamation to “go out and share the Good News with all people” the Missionary Vocation is a unique one, and the PIME Missionary Vocation requires a sense of adventure all its own.

-First sentence of black text paragraph change to: “The Pontifical Institute for Foreign Missions is a society of apostolic life: a community of priests (who do not take vows, much like diocesan priests), brothers, and lay people who dedicate their lives entirely to the proclamation of the Gospel and to humanitarian aid for people from different countries, with a preference for people who are marginalized both a geographically and socially.
+“The Pontifical Institute for Foreign Missions is a society of apostolic life: a community of priests (who do not take vows, much like diocesan priests), brothers, and lay people who dedicate their lives entirely to the proclamation of the Gospel and to humanitarian aid for people from different countries, with a preference for people who are marginalized both geographically and socially.
 PIME Missionaries dedicate themselves to a variety of activities that depends on the environment of their mission, the needs of the local church, and their own talents all with a common objective: to bear witness to Christ.

 The PIME charism is made up of four elements: